igrigorik/gharchive.org/bigquery/README.md

 [Google BigQuery](https://developers.google.com/bigquery/) is a web service that lets you do interactive analysis of massive datasets—up to billions of rows.

 The Github Activity stream is automatically uploaded to BigQuery sevice to enable interactive analysis.
+Follow the [instructions to access the dataset](http://www.githubarchive.org/).

 ## Sample Queries

+Have a clever query you would like to share?
+Fork the project, add it to the project under **queries/name.sql** and send a pull request!

 ```sql
 /* distribution of different events on GitHub */